Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Binary Observables and Bell-Type Reasoning

-Fundamentally, at the operator level, Bell-type inequalities test whether a LHVT can consistently assign predetermined values to incompatible observables so as to reproduce all correlators, independent of the details of any experimental implementation~\cite{Bell1964,JFClauser_1978,Abramsky:2012dlv, Fine1982,AbramskyBrandenburger2011,BrunnerReview2014}.
-Hence the explicit violation of Eq.~(\ref{eq:c_lim}) for arbitrary values of $\theta_{ac}$ demonstrates that the correlations predicted by quantum mechanics cannot be reproduced by any LHVT.
-Further, the analysis above is independent of the physical realization of the observables and only depends on the binary nature of the system.
+At the operator level, Bell-type inequalities test whether a LHVT can consistently assign predetermined values to incompatible observables so as to reproduce all correlators, independent of the details of any experimental implementation~\cite{Bell1964,JFClauser_1978,Abramsky:2012dlv, Fine:1982,AbramskyBrandenburger2011,BrunnerReview2014}.
+Further, the analysis above is independent of the physical realization of the observables and only depends on the binary nature of the system, Eq.~(\ref{eq:binary}).
 Hence, any 2-state system where we can identify operators/measurements corresponding to the spin {\it identification} ($\hat{S}_z$), spin {\it flip} ($\hat{S}_x$) and spin {\it mixing} ($\hat{S}_\theta$) operators may be analyzed in exactly the same framework.
-Therefore, to test Bell inequalities at colliders we need only identify three independent binary measurement outcomes due to SM particle physics interactions and put them in correspondence with the spin measurements listed above.
+Therefore, to test Bell-type inequalities at colliders we need only identify three independent binary measurement outcomes due to SM particle physics interactions and put them in correspondence with the spin measurements listed above.